 - Bend the knee of the top leg (left leg) and set that foot down in front of the bottom leg, which stays long on the ground.

-- Now raise the bottom leg slowly up and down so that the bar is lifting and lowering.
+- Now raise the bottom leg slowly up and down to lift and lower the bar.
 Perform 10-12 reps and switch sides.
-If it feels to easy, go to a heavier bar.
+If it feels too easy, go to a heavier bar.

 - Stand behind a bench, stool, low chair, or step.
 You can hold dumbbells in your hands for an extra challenge.

-- Place right foot on top of bench so foot is flat.
+- Place your right foot on top of the bench so the foot is flat.
 Lean slightly forward.

-- Press your body up until right leg is straight, keeping weight in the heel of the right foot.
-Left foot should come off the ground.
+- Press your body up until your right leg is straight, keeping weight in the heel of the right foot.
+The left foot should come off the ground.

-- Lower with control keeping weight in right foot.
-Repeat 10 times.
+- Lower with control, keeping weight in the right foot.
+Repeat ten times.
 Switch feet.

 *Note: This move may seem similar to the step-ups, but the action provided when the muscles and connective tissue surrounding your knee joint pull you up sideways strengthens the tissue surrounding the knee.

-- Place right foot on top of step, follow with left, then step left down and right down.
-Repeat 10 times and switch sides.
+- Place right foot on top of the step, follow with left, then step left down and right down.
+Repeat ten times and switch sides.

 - Kneel on all fours and place a light dumbbell behind your right knee.

-- Squeeze glute to lift right leg behind you, keeping the dumbbell snug so it doesn’t fall out.
+- Squeeze the glute to lift your right leg behind you, keeping the dumbbell snug so it doesn’t fall out.
 Lift and lower with control.
-Repeat 10 times and switch legs.
+Repeat ten times and switch legs.

-- Stand with feet hip-width apart and hold heavy dumbbells or barbell in your hands in front of your legs.
+- Stand with feet hip-width apart and hold heavy dumbbells or barbells in your hands in front of your legs.

-- Once back is parallel to floor, squeeze hamstrings, glutes, and abs as you slowly pull weights back up legs to standing position.
-Repeat 10 times.
+- Once your back is parallel to the floor, squeeze hamstrings, glutes, and abs as you slowly pull weights back up your legs to a standing position.
+Repeat ten times.

 - Lay on your back and place your feet on a bench or step (the bottom of the staircase is fine.)

-- Extend your right leg up in the air and squeeze your glutes and abs tight.
+- Extend your right leg up in the air and tight squeeze your glutes and abs.

 - Now push through your left heel to raise your hips off the ground.
 Lower slowly and with control.
-Repeat 10 times and switch legs.
+Repeat this move ten times and switch legs.

-- Begin lying on back, arms by side and feet on top of stability ball.
+- Begin lying on your back, arms by your side, and feet on top of a stability ball.

-- Squeeze glutes and abs and lift body up so you are in a straight line with only shoulders and head relaxed on mat.
+- Squeeze your glutes and abs and lift your body up, so you are in a straight line with only your shoulders and head relaxed on the mat.

 - Pull heels toward glutes rolling ball in, then push the ball back out.
-Continue to pull ball in and out for desired number of reps.
-Slowly lower body back to the mat.
+Continue to pull the ball in and out for the desired number of reps.
+Slowly lower the body back to the mat.